michelalbonico/replication-package-fork-study-iort/README.md

          |--- mine.py           Python script to convert JSON content into CSV files (single file yet).
 ```

-1) For extracting repositories with Git RES API, just set up the parameters in the ==run.sh==, then run it.
+1) For extracting repositories with Git RES API, just set up the parameters in the **run.sh** script, then run it.
 ```
 $ ./run.sh
 ```